Women in Ghana: Female genital mutilation

 Female genital mutilation (FGM) is prevalent in Northern Ghana and Ghana's Upper East Region.
 It is estimated that 4% of women and girls in Ghana have undergone female genital mutilation.
 Ghana has taken legislative action to end FGM.
 The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) was ratified in 1989, and Ghana declared to be against female circumcision.
 The Ghanaian Criminal Codes were amended in 1994 to include FGM as an offense.
 Additionally, FGM is outlawed in the Domestic Violence Act of 2003.
 Despite these governmental efforts, FGM remains an issue in Ghana.

 FGM in Ghana can be performed at multiple points in a girls life.
 Babies can face FGM at birth if the mother is not circumcised.
 FGM will be performed on many girls at puberty, as this is seen as a rite of puberty.
 Additionally, FGM can be performed at death to insure the deceased woman is accepted into the ancestral world.
 A study done in the Journal of Social Development found that education relates to preference of female circumcision - "men who are illiterate and those who have been to primary school are more likely to prefer circumcised women than those with secondary and higher education."

 Trafficking

 The exact number of women and girls involved in human trafficking in Ghana is unknown.
 Girls and women are often trafficked into the sex trade, either in surrounding African countries or in European countries.
-Ghana has attempted to address human trafficking issues with the Human Trafficking Act of 2005, however trafficking remains a problem in Ghana.
+Ghana has attempted to address human trafficking issues with the Human Trafficking Act of 2005, however, trafficking remains a problem in Ghana.

 Witch camps

 Witch camps can be found at Bonyasi, Gambaga, Gnani, Kpatinga, Kukuo and Naabuli, all in Northern Ghana.
 Women have been sent to these witch camps when their families or communities believe they have caused harm to the family.
 Many women in such camps are widows.
 It is thought that relatives accused them of witchcraft in order to take control of their husbands' possessions.
 Many women also are mentally ill, a problem that is not well understood in Ghana.
-The government has said they intend to close these camps down.
+The government has said, in 2011, that they intend to close these camps down.